-But now, after almost a decade of growing adoption, no-code tools are becoming mainstream.
+After almost a decade of growing adoption, no-code tools are becoming mainstream.
 They’re attracting a lot of attention as a game-changer for startups and existing businesses looking to create their own custom software solutions faster without needing to hire expensive developers.
-Gartner predicts that by 2025, 70% of new apps developed by organizations will use low-code/no-code technologies.
-That’s up from less than 25% in 2020!
+According to Gartner, by 2025, 70% of new organizational apps will employ low-code/no-code technologies, a significant rise from less than 25% in 2020.

-With the promise of building software 10x faster, many companies are now asking if no-code development is a viable option for them.
-To help shed some light on no-code’s capabilities (and limitations), below we’ve provided answers to the top FAQs we’ve received as a no-code development agency.
+With the promise of building apps 10x faster, many businesses are asking if no-code development is right for them.
+To help you decide, we've provided answers to the most common questions we receive as a no-code development agency: